OCA/social/website_mail_snippet_bg_color/README.rst

 =======================================

-This module extends the functionality of the website mail designer to support setting a custom background color to any snippet and allow you to customize it.
+This module extends the functionality of the website mail designer to support setting a custom background color to any snippet allowing you to customize it.

 Usage
 =====